flipcoder/siege-tools/README.md

 ###sgrun (SiegeRun)###

 Ever tried to simply run a program while editing its code in a deep nested directory?
-SiegeRun digs deep, finds the binary, and runs it for you.
+SiegeRun digs deep, attempts to figure out which binary you intended to run, and runs it.

 Example: